zeropointnine/tts-audiobook-tool/README.md

     pip install -r requirements-vibevoice.txt

-Note that because Microsoft removed the source code from their project github repo, we pull from an archived, third-party fork, [vibevoice-community](https://github.com/vibevoice-community/VibeVoice).
+Note that because Microsoft famously removed the source code from their project github repo, we pull from an archived, third-party fork, [vibevoice-community](https://github.com/vibevoice-community/VibeVoice).

 ### Additional steps for CUDA: